What is a Submissive Wife?

 The Toxic Masculine and Feminine

 However, when wounds and past hurts enter the picture, the masculine and feminine can fall out of balance.
-Toxic masculinity may manifest as domination, control, or abuse, often rooted in deep-seated insecurities, seperation anxiety, and a fear of losing control.
+Toxic masculinity may manifest as domination, control, or withdrawal, often rooted in deep-seated insecurities, separation anxiety, and a fear of losing control.
 Similarly, wounded femininity can become cold, controlling, or relentless in an attempt to protect itself from perceived threats.

 This dynamic can even lead to men and women hating the masculinity or femininity in themselves or others.
 It can lead to women despising weakness in themselves and trying to take on all the characteristics of the masculine to protect themselves.
 It can lead to men fearing their masculinity, becoming passive and inept in their ability to lead their wives.
 This contributes to the lack of safety and trust a wife might feel and facilitates a defensive feminine response, feeding the cycle of conflict and hurt in the relationship.